Danzer's configuration revisited: Constructing point-line realization of Danzer's configuration

 We note in passing that we only found two bipartite voltage graphs for the Danzer graph.
 In \cite{census} three minimal voltage graphs are presented: one on five vertices and two on seven vertices.
 They are shown in Figure~\ref{fig:PWcensus}.

-Finally, we note that Klug also describes a construction in his book (\cite{Klu}, Chapter 8).
-It is based essentially on Theorem~\ref{PerspectiveTetrahedra}.
-Our aim in this Section was to find new, independent ways (especially, with regard to the question of symmetry).
+We have already mentioned that the first known construction, based essentially on Theorem~\ref{PerspectiveTetrahedra}, is due to Klug~\cite{Klu}.
+Our aim in this Section was to find new, independent ways, especially with regard to the question of symmetry.